kojiromike/magento-retail-order-management/docs/PRODUCT_EXPORT.md

 ## Exporting Configurable Products

 Configurable products will be included in all of the product feeds from Magento.
-Configurable products will be related to used simple products via the Style ID.
-Simple products being used by a configurable product will have a Style ID matching the SKU of the configurable product to indicate the relationship.
-Configurable products will be given a Style ID matching the product's SKU to indicate that it is a parent product.
+Configurable products will be related to used simple products via the Style Id.
+Simple products being used by a configurable product will have a Style Id matching the SKU of the configurable product to indicate the relationship.
+Configurable products will be given a Style Id matching the product's SKU to indicate that it is a parent product.

-_Note that in the product export feeds, simple products may only be related to a single configurable product via the Style ID.
+_Note that in the product export feeds, simple products may only be related to a single configurable product via the Style Id.
 For this reason, eBay Enterprise Retail Order Management does not support simple products being associated with multiple configurable products.
 In such scenarios, the product export should not crash but the exact behavior of simple products associated with more than one configurable product is not strictly defined._

 ## Images